splendid-snail/ball-droppings-2/README.md

 an unofficial homage/expansion of the classic BallDroppings (http://balldroppings.com/).

-a Godot 2.1.4/GDscript learning project. credit to Josh Nimoy for the original concept.
+a Godot 2.1.4/GDscript learning project. credit to JT Nimoy for the original concept.

 ## this brings: